Lost 116 pages: Background

-Smith and his wife, Emma, moved to her hometown of Harmony, Pennsylvania, in late October 1827, where he began transcribing the writing on the plates.
+Smith and his wife, Emma, moved to her hometown of Harmony, Pennsylvania, in late October 1827, where he began dictating the Book of Mormon.
 When Harris left Palmyra to visit Smith without taking his wife along, she became suspicious that Smith intended to defraud her and her husband.

 When Harris returned, Lucy refused to share his bed, and she had a suitor of her daughter surreptitiously copy the characters on the Anthon transcript that Smith had given to Harris.
 Lucy then accompanied her husband back to Harmony in April 1828, when Martin agreed to serve as Smith's scribe.
 Before returning home after two weeks, Lucy searched the Smith house and grounds for the plates but was unable to locate them.
 Smith said he did not need their physical presence to create the transcription and that they were hidden in nearby woods.

 Harris as Smith's scribe

 From April to June 1828, Harris acted as Smith's scribe as Smith dictated the manuscript using the Urim and Thummim and seer stones.
 By the middle of June, Smith had dictated about 116 manuscript pages of text.

 Harris continued to have doubts about the authenticity of the manuscript, and he "could not forget his wife's skepticism or the hostile queries of Palmyra's tavern crowd."
 Smith's mother, Lucy, "said that Harris asked Joseph for a look at the plates, for 'a further witness of their actual existence and that he might be better able to give a reason for the hope that was within him.'
 When that request was denied, he asked about the manuscript.
 Could he at least take it home to reassure his wife?"
 After denying his request twice, Smith, with a great deal of uneasiness, said that the Lord had given permission, and he allowed Harris to take the manuscript pages back to Palmyra on condition that he show them to only five named family members.
 He even made Harris bind himself in a solemn oath.